claranet/terraform-aws-lambda/README.md

 # tf-aws-lambda

-This module creates a Lambda function.
-It saves you time by handling the zipping up the Lambda package, and creating an IAM role with a logging policy.
+This module creates a Lambda function and hides the ugly parts from you.

+## Features

+* Creates a standard IAM role and policy for CloudWatch Logs.
+  * You can add additional policies if required.
+* Zips up a source file or directory.
+* Installs dependencies from `requirements.txt` for Python functions.
+  * It only does this when the source code changes.
+  * It only shows in the Terraform plan when the source code changes.

 ## Usage